budavariam/learn-vim/vim-cheatsheet.md

 * `"xy` - yank into register x
 * `"xp` - paste contents of register x

-> Tip Registers are being stored in ~/.viminfo, and will be loaded again on next restart of vim.
+> Tip: Registers are being stored in ~/.viminfo, and will be loaded again on next restart of vim.

-> Tip Register 0 contains always the value of the last yank command.
+> Tip: Register 0 contains always the value of the last yank command.

 ## Marks